As featured by:

 and what this means for you.

-This book differs in a number of ways from the others that have been published to date
+This federal prison guide differs in a number of ways from the others that have been published to date

 - Second, I have taken great care to write a balanced and objective view of life in federal prison.
 Where the BOP deserves credit, I have commended them.
-And where they have in my view abused their authority or ignored their own rules, I have not backed away from detailing the offending behavior and criticizing them.
+And where they have in my view abused their authority or ignored their own rules, I have not backed away from detailing the offending behaviour and criticising them.
 For this I make no apologies.

 - Third, because I did my time in a Federal Medical Center (FMC), which is basically government public relations talk for one prison housing inmates of ALL security levels adjoined by a small clinic, I am in a unique position.
 With triple razor wire fences, controlled moves and many inmates doing decades and even life, the security level at a FMC is similar to that of a low security Federal Correctional Facility (FCI).
 At the same time, daily life, inmate attitudes, prevalence of violence, spoken and unspoken rules, and the general culture of the prison is comparable to that of a Minimum Security Federal Prison Camp (FPC).

 For these reasons and more I can state unequivocally that this 420 page guide will be of enormous assistance to the individual who has been or expects to be sentenced to serve time in one of three different types of federal prisons:

 - Federal Prison Camp (FPC) Typically non violent offenders sentenced to under 120 months (referred to as minimum security federal prisons).